 Have you ever seen tiny baby animals?
-They are so adorable.
+Pets are so adorable.
 They look chubby and cute, and their enormous eyes just make you want to bite them (please don’t bite them).
-But you know what else they do?
-They make you feel fantastic.
+But you know what else they do.
+Pets make you feel fantastic.
 They bring out the best in you, and they make you more considerate, caring, and responsible.
 There’s scientific evidence that pets help your mood, life, and emotions.
 The power of animal companionship is incredible.
 They make you feel less lonely and fulfill many of the fundamental human interactions everyone craves, whether it’s touch or just a cuddle.

 A Sign From Above For My Best Friend

 Zeno was adorable, but he wasn’t very healthy.
 I wasn’t even sure he’d make it to his first birthday.
 I was terrified, but I was also unbelievably happy.
-I didn’t even know it was possible to feel two such opposite emotions.
-He’s a dog after my own heart.
-To this day, I can’t imagine my life without him.
-He’s the friendliest dachshund you’ll ever meet, defying all the stereotypes.
+I didn’t even know it was possible to feel such opposing emotions.
+Today, I can’t imagine my life without him.
+He’s the friendliest Dachshund you’ll ever meet, defying all the stereotypes.
 He loves meeting new people and making friends.
 There’s not a single person who dislikes him.

 The experience changed me forever.
-Taking care of a tiny baby I thought wouldn’t make it brought out a side of me that I didn’t even know existed.
+While taking care him, it brought out a side of me that I didn’t even know existed.
 In the beginning, I carried him with me everywhere.
-The little puppy had a severe case of worms, but initially, no vet could understand what was happening.
-They suspected everything from parvo to leptospirosis, and I ran from pillar to post to figure out what was happening.
+The little puppy had a severe case of worms.
+Vets suspected everything from parvo to leptospirosis, and I ran from pillar to post to figure out what was happening.
 The diagnosis wasn’t good.
 Zeno was always sick.
 But despite all the suffering, this little 3-month-old puppy would come to comfort me, as if I was the one in misery.
 He was delighted to travel with me in my handbag and meet everyone, and he loved all the attention.

-Seeing this tiny creature’s selfless love for me really changed my perspective.
+Seeing my pets’ selfless love for me really changed my perspective.
 My depression and loneliness had vanished.